 Let’s face it: Designers love to use backgrounds of all kinds.
 They’re powerful visual elements that make your messages stand out, and we absolutely agree that it makes everything more attractive and appealing.

-One of the biggest pains with HTML emails however, is the partial lack of support for background images.
+One of the biggest pain points with HTML emails however, is the partial lack of support for background images.

 Some email clients won’t display backgrounds.
 You may instead have a blank white area with your important message at the top.
-If your copy is white, you’ll end up with an hard-to-read (or even invisible) section.
+If your copy is white, you’ll end up with a hard-to-read (or even invisible) section.

 Consider including a fallback colour that appears when the background image doesn’t load or will be seen behind images that have transparency.

 The first image shows live text on a background image.
 When the background image is blocked we see a solid background colour (second image).
 In this particular case we used a fallback blue colour to maintain brand colours and readability.

 7. Reduce your assets size

 Designers often include high-resolution photos in their email designs, but you must make sure that the images are resized and optimised before inserting them into your HTML email template.
 This results in an email that’s as light as possible and one that can be rendered quickly across various devices.

 Resize full-width images to a maximum of 1200px width, then run them through an image optimiser like TinyPNG.
 This will give you the right balance between image quality and file size.

 In 2020, 51.28% of email marketers said that they used animated GIFs in marketing emails.

 GIF animations are great for triggering reader interest and to showcase your products and services.
 In a nutshell?
 They make complex concepts easy to understand.